 Pro tip:

 Accounting tools like Xero can speed this up by pulling data straight from your books.
-And if you spot shortfall months, FundTap gives you a quick way to cover the gap — without locking into long-term finance.
+And if you spot shortfall months, Fundtap gives you a quick way to cover the gap — without locking into long-term finance.

 With a clear 12-month cash flow plan, you’ll be better equipped to make smart decisions, handle challenges, and grow with confidence.